|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Assigned to the 5th Air Force, 22nd Bombardment Group, 408th Bombardment Squadron.
 No known nose art or nickname.
 When lost, engines R-1830-65 serial numbers BP-431335, BP-431438, BP-430834, BP-431455.
 According to the USAAF Status Card, this B-24 was officially condemned on September 4, 1944.

-On June 9, 1944 took off from Hollandia on a bombing mission against Peleliu Airfield.
-Damaged over the target, it was unable to locate or return to Hollandia due to bad weather and darkness.
-Ditched into Sissano Lagoon near Tadji at roughly Lat 3.03 Long 142.05.
+On June 9, 1944 took off from Hollandia piloted by Captain John N. Barley on a bombing mission against Peleliu Airfield.
+Damaged over the target and returning in bad weather and darkness, this B-24 was unable to locate or return to Hollandia and instead ditched into Sissano Lagoon at roughly Lat 3.03 Long 142.05 to the northwest of Aitape.

 Pilot John Barley recalls: